MicrosoftDocs/azure-dev-docs/articles/ai/get-started-securing-your-ai-app.md

 > [!IMPORTANT]
 > Azure resources created in this section incur immediate costs.
 These resources may accrue costs even if you interrupt the command before it is fully executed.

-1. Run the following Azure Developer CLI command to provision the Azure resources and deploy the source code:
+1. Run the following Azure Developer CLI command for Azure resource provisioning and source code deployment:

     ```azdeveloper
     azd up